DalBrar/SENG401-TV-Tracker/lab01/questions/lab01_client_side_programming-peter.md

     - `<sup>` - Superscript text
 6. How do you comment a line in HTML?
     - Enclose the comment in a comment tag
-    - `<!-- this is a comment in a comment tag -->
+    - `<!-- this is a comment in a comment tag -->`
 7. What are the main ways to define a colour in HTML?
-    - By name
+    - By the name of the colour
       - `<h1 style="color:Tomato;">I am using a colour name</h1>`
-    - By Value
+    - By value
         - RGB
           - `<h1 style="color:rgb(255, 99, 71);">I am using an RGB value</h1>`
         - Hex